edurbrito/javamm/README.md

-## GROUP: COMP2021-3C

-(Names, numbers, self assessment, and contribution of the members of the group to the project according to:)
-NAME: Eduardo Ribas Brito, NR: 201806271, GRADE: 20, CONTRIBUTION: 25%
-NAME: Luís Miguel Maia Marques Torres E Silva, NR: 201808912, GRADE: 20, CONTRIBUTION: 25%
-NAME: Paulo Jorge Salgado Marinho Ribeiro, NR: 201806505, GRADE: 20, CONTRIBUTION: 25%
-NAME: Ricardo Amaral Nunes, NR: 201706860, GRADE: 20, CONTRIBUTION: 25%

-GLOBAL Grade of the project: 18

-## SUMMARY: (Describe what your tool does and its main features.)
+# The JMM language
 Jmm is a compiler for the Java minus minus language, a subset of the Java language.

 It's divided into five main sections:
 1. Lexical analyzer: divides the code into a chain of tokens;
 2. Syntactic analyzer: parses the chain of tokens, reporting any syntactical errors, and constructing a AST;
 3. Semantic analyzer: analyses the code for semantic errors, and constructs the SymbolTable;